RackHD/docs/docs/getting_started.rst

 builds (https://travis-ci.org/RackHD/on-taskgraph) populate the binaries from there directly into bintray for example usage.

-The ansible roles places in a Procfile and installs `node-foreman`_ to run all the applications from a single script.
+The ansible role installs `node-foreman`_ and runs the node.js applications from a single script.

 The vagrant file is configured to set up enable a network interface on a private virtual network, and the `./monorail_rack` script creates a sample